ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/ongoing-tasks-stats/olap-etl-stats.markdown

      The time it took to upload document X to the remote destination.

    * **Parquet File Name** on the remote destination, constructed of -
-      * The upload date and time
+      * Upload date and time
-      * The document database name
+      * Document database name
-      * The OLAP ETL task name
+      * OLAP ETL task name
-      * The ETL script name
+      * ETL script name
    * **File Upload Properties**, including -
       * Destination Type
         Can be Amazon S3, Amazon Glacier, Microdoft Azure, Google Cloud Platform, or FTP.
+        {NOTE: }
+        If multiple destinations were used (e.g. Azure and S3), all destinations will be listed.
+        {NOTE/}
       * Upload State
       * Upload Type
       * File Size